Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: Abstract

 \section{Abstract}

 There is a persistent state of confusion regarding the account of the quantum origin of the seeds of cosmological structure during inflation.
-In fact, a recent article \cite{Polarski-Kiefer} addresses the question ``Why do the Cosmological Perturbations look Classical?" and offers an answer based on unitary quantum mechanics (i.e., without reference to the projection postulate) relying on the decoherence type of analysis.
-The argument is, thus, implicitly assuming that decoherence offers a satisfactory solution to the measurement problem in quantum mechanics.
-We will review here, why do we, together with various other researchers in the field, consider that this is not the case, in general, and particularly not at all in the situation at hand.
-In fact, as has been previously discussed \cite{Us, othersus}, we will argue that the cosmological situation is one where the measurement problem of quantum mechanics appears in a particular exacerbated form, and that, it is this, even sharper conondrum, the one that should be addressed when dealing with the inflationary account of the origin of the seeds of cosmic structure in the early universe.
+The issue is the transition from the quantum uncertainties in the homogeneous and isotropic initial state, into the late time ``classical" anisotropies and inhomogeneities.
+There seems to be a widespread belief that decoherence addresses the issue in a satisfactory way.
+This view is taken, often implicitly, by most researchers working in the field.
+This can be seen most clearly in those accounts intent on facing the issue directly.
+For instance, a recent article \cite{Polarski-Kiefer} argues just that, and presents a detailed explanation of the justifications.
+The explicit nature of that account will allow us to discuss the issue in detail.
+There are, of course, various other works that often indirectly address the issue with similar approaches \cite{Cosmologists}.
+This type of arguments, do not only implicitly assume that decoherence offers a satisfactory solution to the measurement problem in quantum mechanics, but also that, in particular, such approach is applicable to these quantum aspects of cosmology.
+We will review here, why do we, together with various other researchers in the field, consider that this is not the case in general.
+Moreover as has been previously discussed \cite{Us, othersus}, we will argue that the cosmological situation is one where the measurement problem of quantum mechanics appears in a particular exacerbated form, and that, it is this, even sharper conundrum, the one that should be addressed when dealing with the inflationary account of the origin of the seeds of cosmic structure in the early universe.
+We briefly discus the ideas behind what we feel might be a promising approach.